dbohlender/canfar.github.io/docs/tutorial.md

 ## Introduction

-CANFAR computing resources are currently provided by an [OpenStack](http://www.openstack.org) which is managed by WestGrid on behalf of Compute Canada.
+CANFAR computing resources are currently provided by an [OpenStack cloud](http://www.openstack.org) which is managed by WestGrid on behalf of Compute Canada.
 See the [QuickStart Guide](https://www.westgrid.ca/support/quickstart/Nefos) for a brief introduction, noting that **CANFAR users already have accounts** and do not need to make separate access requests.
 If you do not have a CANFAR account [register for one here]({{site.basepath}}/docs/register).

 This tutorial demonstrates how to: